nakabonne/site/content/posts/take-a-walk-the-go-ast.md

 A package name can be represented by the AST node type [`*ast.Ident`](https://pkg.go.dev/go/ast?tab=doc#Ident), which implements the `ast.Expr` interface.
 All identifiers are represented by this structure.
 It mainly contains its name and a source position within a file set.
 From the code shown above, we can see that the package name is `hello` and is declared in the first line of `dummy.go`.

+We can't dive any deeper into this node, let's go back to the top level.

 ### Import Declarations